NOVACHRONO-C-137/Solana-Token-Launchpad/README.md

 ## ⚠️ Disclaimer

-This is a **Devnet** project intended for educational purposes.
+This is a **Devnet** project for educational purposes.
 Tokens created here do not have real financial value.
-The goal is to bridge the gap between understanding smart contract theory and actual Mainnet deployment.